Blind Joe Death: Background

 Initially released in 1959 in a very limited edition, one side of the record was credited to a mythical bluesman named Blind Joe Death, while the other side was credited to Fahey himself.
 It was one of the first albums recorded and produced by an independent artist.
-Self-released on Takoma Records, the label didn't formally exist until 1963 when Fahey and ED Denson formed a partnership with record distributor Norman Pierce.
+Self-released on Takoma Records, the label did not formally exist until 1963 when Fahey and ED Denson formed a partnership with record distributor Norman Pierce.
 Barry Hansen wrote in 1972, "John Fahey is the original underground musician.
 Dylan was still at Hibbing High School when John Fahey made his first record."

 Fahey's earliest recordings were released on custom edition 78-rpm discs released by Fonotone, a record company run by his friend Joe Bussard.
 In 1959 Fahey made his own record, recorded in his hometown of Takoma Park, Maryland, and pressed by RCA Custom Recorders.
 He pressed only 100 copies using money he earned pumping gas at a local station and a loan of $300 from an Episcopal minister.
 Some of the copies were broken on their way from the plant and others given away to friends.
 Fahey sent copies to folklorists and scholars around the country.
 He also planted copies in record stores and Goodwill bins for lucky customers to come across.
 The remainder were slowly sold over a period of four years.

 The material Fahey was playing and composing was unique in 1959.
 As influential musicologist and friend Dick Spottswood related, "He was not someone who was going with what we perceived as the mainstream at that time.
-Don't forget those were the days when rhythm and blues were all of a sudden being marketed to the white audiences called by a new name, rock 'n' roll, and John certainly wasn't interested in doing any of that... he wasn't doing any of those things that people made a living at on that instrument in those days."
+Don't forget those were the days when rhythm and blues were all of a sudden being marketed to the white audiences called by a new name, rock 'n' roll, and John certainly wasn't interested in doing any of that...he wasn't doing any of those things that people made a living at on that instrument in those days."